Coneriys/apache4/docs/content/reference/install-configuration/observability/logs-and-accesslogs.md

 ### OpenTelemetry

-Traefik supports OpenTelemetry for logging.
+apache4 supports OpenTelemetry for logging.
 To enable OpenTelemetry, you need to set the following in the static configuration:

 ```yaml tab="File (YAML)"
 experimental: